Rosemary Conley

-Rosemary Jean Neil Conley CBE, DL (née Weston, 19 December 1946) is an English businesswoman, author and broadcaster on exercise and health.
+Rosemary Jean Neil Conley CBE, DL (née Weston, born 19 December 1946) is an English businesswoman, author and broadcaster on exercise and health.
 Conley authored a low-fat diet and exercise programme, The Hip & Thigh Diet in 1988, which sold more than two million copies.
-However, her spot theory of fat reduction which claims people can lose fat specifically from the hips and thighs has no scientific basis.
+However, her spot theory of fat reduction, which claims people can lose fat specifically from the hips and thighs, has no scientific basis.

 Early life

 Conley attended Bushloe High School in Leicestershire and Goddards Secretarial College in Leicester.
 She then studied for an RSA in Exercise to Music.

 Career

 After losing weight herself, Conley began by running evening classes for local women looking to lose weight in 1972, under the name the Slimming & Good Grooming Club.
 She established a number of slimming clubs, which she later sold to IPC for £50,000, working for the company to oversee the expansion of the club network.
 After suffering from gallstones, she adopted a low-fat diet as an alternative to surgery, and the resulting fat-loss inspired her to promote the diet to others.
-From 1993 - 2014 Conley had a franchised network of clubs which became one of the "big three" alongside Slimming World and Weight Watchers but the distinguishing feature of the clubs was that in addition to diet advice the classes offered a 45-minute aerobic workout with a trained instructor.
-Thus it provided a fitness club for people wanting an alternative to gym membership rather than simply another slimming club, although there were similar product endorsements of foods and kitchen equipment.
+From 1993 to 2014, Conley had a franchised network of clubs, which became one of the "big three" alongside Slimming World and Weight Watchers, but the distinguishing feature of the clubs was that, in addition to diet advice, the classes offered a 45-minute aerobic workout with a trained instructor.
+Thus, it provided a fitness club for people wanting an alternative to gym membership rather than simply another slimming club, although there were similar product endorsements of foods and kitchen equipment.
 The franchise expanded to 180 clubs by 2004, with 80,000 members.